MaudeWagner/CRgenetic/README.md

 ## RESEARCH PAPER
 ### Title: Associations of the LIBRA index with cognitive resilience to genetic susceptibility to dementia

-This repository provides R codes used to:
+This repository provides a R code used to:

 (i) model trajectories of global cognition using latent process mixed model for multivariate longitudinal outcomes